rcardin/rcardin.github.io/_posts/2016-12-07-code-looks-like-a-chain.markdown

 Patterns*, wrote by the *Gang of Four*.
 The intent of the pattern is the following.

 > Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
-  Chain the receiving objects and pass the reqbubuest along the chain until an object handles it.
+  Chain the receiving objects and pass the request along the chain until an object handles it.

 The class diagram relative to the pattern is the following.